kinnara-digital-studio/kecak-workflow/docs/pluginsList_emailBroker.md

   f.
 Message : #variable.message#

-  Note: please fill the form according setting workflow variable on step 9 Then click submit
+  Note: please complete the form according to the workflow variable settings in step 9, then click submit

 15. Set permission crate process to everyone, including anonymous